-My mother is very devout Catholic and my father is non-religious.
-Through my father's passivity and my mother's rigid beliefs, a strict religious homelife was cultivated for my three siblings and I. Catholicism was not super obtrusive to our childhoods, but it was presented as the unquestionable way of life.
-We were brought up with clear versions of right and wrong, and family prayer was daily.
-On Sundays we'd go to church, and then to my grandparents house to gossip about it.
+My mother is a devout Catholic and my father is non-religious.
+Through my father's passivity and my mother's strong beliefs, a strict religious homelife was cultivated for my three siblings and I. We were brought up with the Vatican's versions of right and wrong, family prayer was daily and going to church was weekly.

 The first Sunday I moved out of home to go to university, I didn't go to church.
 That was my first opportunity to make my own decision, and it was made based on control, rather than on religiosity.
-I had felt coerced when living at home, powerless in the weekly situation of being woken at 7am for church.
-In the teachings of Catholicism, not going to church is a mortal sin, which means that it can lead to damnation if never repented.
-However, eternal punishment wasn't on my mind as I enjoyed my new Sunday lie-ins.
-The only unease I felt related to how I was disappointing one of my parents.
+When living at home I had felt powerless in the weekly situation of being woken at 7am for church.
+In the teachings of Catholicism, not going to church on Sunday could lead to eternal punishment, but that didn't cross my mind during my new Sunday lie-ins.
+The biggest unease I felt was the extent I was disappointing one of my parents.

-As much as religion has been primarily an unhealthy familial psychological battle, I have had enough time in pews to give the concept itself plenty of thought.
-The only outlook that makes sense to me is agnosticism.
-Science cannot disprove God, because God is not scientific.
-You can make historical assumptions about religion's main characters, but you can't make a scientific argument for or against their supernaturality.
+It's not as if I haven't had enough time in pews to give religion plenty of thought.
+The only conclusion that makes sense to me is agnosticism.
+Science cannot disprove deity, because God is not scientific.
+You can look at religious figures historically, but you can't make a scientific argument for or against their supernaturality.
 It comes down to faith, which simply some people have, and others don't.

 I question why I should believe the one religion I was born into.
-To submit myself to Catholicism, I'd have to surrender agency, which paradoxically I should apparently be using to get into heaven.
-The conundrum is between choice and dogma: I now cannot have the latter without exercising the former, and if accepting the latter, I must surrender the former.
+My main conundrum is between choice and dogma: I now cannot have the latter without exercising the former, and if accepting the latter, I must surrender the former.
+To submit myself to Catholicism, I'd have to surrender agency, the very same thing I should apparently be using to get into heaven.

 But the reality of any personal relationship with a macro institution is vastly more complicated than can be reduced to a logical argument like the one above.
 What it really comes down to is personal experience and from where one draws meaning.
 Even within Catholicism's supposed dogma, I have seen people with a variety of beliefs and attitudes.
 Religion seems to be able to attract people for different, sometimes contradictory, reasons, just how people are deterred from it for different reasons.
 I don't think it's for me.
 That's why I wrote this.